carladler/cpl/Readme.md

 * [[awesome-readme](https://github.com/matiassingers/awesome-readme)

-In the process of writing this I've used much of the materail from the Rust home: https://www.rust-lang.org as well as stackoverflow: https://stackoverflow.com.
+In the process of writing this I've used much of the material from the Rust home: https://www.rust-lang.org as well as stackoverflow: https://stackoverflow.com.
 There are some very smart and pleasent people in the Rust community and I highly recommend interacting with